 JDBC connectivity to PostgreSQL is achieved in much the same way as is connectivity to other databases - via a JDBC driver.
 The PostgreSQL JDBC driver is deployed to QuerySurge Agents, and the Connection is set up using the Connection Extensibility feature of the QuerySurge Connection Wizard.

 Setting up a QuerySurge Connection with the PostgreSQL JDBC Driver

 A QuerySurge PostgreSQL Connection is set up using the Connection Extensibility feature of the QuerySurge Connection Wizard.

 - Download the PostgreSQL JDBC driver.
-QuerySurge currently uses Java 7, so download either the JDBC 4.0 or JDBC 4.1 driver version.
+As of QuerySurge 6.4+, QuerySurge uses Java 8; versions 4.3 - 6.3 use Java 7.
+Download the JDBC 4.2 driver for Java 8 versions of QuerySurge, or the 4.1 driver for Java 7 versions.
 The driver download can be found here.

 Note: We have some reports of the JDBC 4.1 driver mishandling JDBC URLs.